CBEP-SoCB-Details/Portland-SLR/Analysis/SLR_Recent_Trends.md

 region are higher than they used to be and so SLR rates are “accelerating”.

-Here we determine whether the data from the Portland Jetport supports that idea.
+Here we determine whether the data from the Portland Tide Gage supports that idea.

 # Import Libraries